kshiraiw/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  The product will find and show the filming location for movies.
+Later features will be able to sort movies by filming location.

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  The product is for curious movie lovers.
+Great for trivia!
 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  Did you ever want to know where your favorite movie was filmed?
+Want to know random facts about your city?
+This product shows filming locations and you can sort it by movie!

 ## Problem ##
   > Describe the problem your product solves.

+  The project will solve the problem of curing boredom and satisfying curious minds.
 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  It gives an interesting way of killing time and finding out about their favorite movies.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+  "The perfect cure for weekend boredom."
 ## How to Get Started ##
   > Describe how easy it is to get started.

+  Just log in and enter your favorite movie.
 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  "Super interesting!"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+Go and try it out!